dmylonas/colourHackathon/README.md

 # Instructions

-•	Download .txt and .csv files from https://github.com/dmylonas/colourHackathon.
+•	Download .txt files from https://github.com/dmylonas/colourHackathon.

 •	Open Jupyter Notebook on your browser, browse to the directory where you downloaded the data and create a new Python 3 notebook.